apache/predictionio/docs/manual/source/recommendation/dase.html.md

 <!-- TODO
 > HOW-TO:
 >
-> Recommend products that the targeted user has not seen before [link]
+> Recommend items that the targeted user has not seen before [link]
 >
-> Give higher priority to newer products
+> Give higher priority to newer items
 >
 > Combining several predictive model to improve prediction accuracy -->